 ABOUT THE AUTHOR

-CHERA HAMMONS has published three books of poetry, including The Traveler's Guide to Bomb City, winner of the 2017 PEN Southwest Book Award.
-A fourth, Maps of Injury, is forthcoming from Sundress Publications.
-Hammons holds an MFA from Goddard College in Plainfield, Vermont, and serves as the Writer-in-Residence at West Texas A&M University.
-She lives near Amarillo, Texas, with her husband, three cats, a dog, a rabbit, a donkey, and five horses.
-Monarchs of the Northeast Kingdom is her first novel.
+CHERA HAMMONS holds an MFA from Goddard College in Plainfield, Vermont, and serves as writer-in-residence at West Texas A&M University.
+The author of four books of poetry, including Maps of Injury and the 2017 Southwest Book Award winner The Traveler’s Guide to Bomb City, she lives near Amarillo, Texas, with her husband, three cats, a dog, a rabbit, a donkey, and five horses.

 EARLY PRAISE FOR MONARCHS OF THE NORTHEAST KINGDOM

 “Lush and evocative . . .
 A highly satisfying, delicately woven story about loss, loneliness, life, and death.”

 “Infused with the hypnotic tone of a dream and the rich evocation of place . . . utterly affecting.”